 The quality of combat casualty care demonstrates the advancements of military medicine.
 Informed by civilian trauma system outcome successes, the Joint Theater Trauma System (JTTS) was developed as a systematic and integrated approach to better organize, coordinate, and optimize battlefield care to minimize morbidity and mortality.
 Created in 2004 as part of the JTTS, the Joint Theater Trauma Registry (JTTR) tracks combat casualty injury patterns, treatment, and final outcomes.
 In 2007, JTTR data were compared to civilian trauma systems using the American College of Surgeons (ACS) National Trauma Data Bank (NTDB).
 The analysis demonstrated that survival and casualty outcome rates for Operation Enduring Freedom and Operation Iraqi Freedom (OEF/OIF) at Role IV sites and beyond appear comparable to the outcomes data in the NTDB.
-The Further, from derived standard calculations of Injury Severity Score (ISS), military ISS and probability of survival (Trauma and Injury Severity Score; [TRISS]), of the patients that incurred battle injuries, more survived these injuries than predicted (approximately 2.75 more patients survived than expected per 100 injured patients; from 2002 to 2007, a total of 788 more patients survived than expected).
+Further, from derived standard calculations of Injury Severity Score; [TRISS]), of the patients that incurred battle injuries, more survived these injuries than predicted (approximately 2.75 more patients survived than expected per 100 injured patients; from 2002 to 2007, a total of 788 more patients survived than expected).